 Forbidden: You don't have permission to access "directory name here" on this server.

 If you're using Internet Explorer and see "The website declined to show this webpage," that's actually a 403.
 You should see the error in the title bar.

 It's also possible that you may need to log in to the site.
 While normally you'd get a 401 error in this case, sometimes it may trigger a 403 instead.

 If the URL is correct and it's not a case of needing to log in, try clearing your cache and cookies.

 Fix HTTP Error 403 – Forbidden On WordPress Sites

 Plugins – Fixing this error on WordPress sites is normally a matter of properly configuring your plugins, especially security plugins.
 If you've recently installed a new plugin, deactivate it and see the error goes away.
 If so, look at the settings to make sure it's set up properly.

-.htaccess – If it’s not a plugin, the next possible cause to investigate is your .htaccess file.
-Download a copy of it so you have a backup, then delete it from your site and see if the error goes away.
-If so, there’s a problem with your .htaccess file.
-You can try to fix it or you can simply generate a fresh one.
+.htaccess – If it's not a plugin, the next possible cause to investigate is your .htaccess file.
+Download a copy of it, so you have a backup, then delete it from your site and see if the error goes away.
+If so, there's a problem with your .htaccess file.
+You can try to fix it, or you can generate a fresh one.

-If you are receiving a 403 error and would like to request an inquiry to the issue, please feel free to Open A Support Ticket with our technical department.
+If you are receiving a 403 error and request an inquiry into the issue, please feel free to Open A Support Ticket with our technical department.